CLOSED CHURCHES WITHIN THE

 Creek was likely the first Methodist to preach in the area.
 About 1796 an itinerant from the Berwick

 circuit preached in the old log school house.
+In 1800 a class of 7 persons,

-In 1800 a class of 7 persons, with E. Wadsworth as the leader, was formed
+with E. Wadsworth as the leader, was formed by Rev. William Brandon and taken

-Berwick circuit in 1843 and existed until 1882, when it was divided into the
+existed until 1882, when it was divided into the Harveyville

-Harveyville and Town Hill circuits.
-In
+and Town Hill circuits.
+In 2018 the

-Sunday, June 24, 2018.
+was held Sunday, June 24, 2018.

 Final disposition:

-The property was sold to a Mr. Joe
+The property was sold to a Mr. Joe Perry.

 7. Bloomingdale MP